doivglser/mindevenviro-fanciful/docs/README.md

 	  "netstat -ar | grep default", is true.

 # PROBLEMS:

+* "interface" shi3lD have an option to choose between Ifaces, that option must be automated.

+		interface="$(cat "$tmpfolder"/interface)" ;

 * no workaround to install wifi firmware.
 (I recommend a dd-wrt router as client over ethernet)